peutes/cache-fetcher/README.md

 # go-cache-fetcher

-This is the function cache fetcher for golang.
+This is the function cache fetcher client for golang.

 ## Installation